WokLibCodeClub/Using-Pygame-Zero/run_pgz/running_pgz.md

 # Run your Python code using the extra features of Pygame Zero

-These instructions are taken from the Pygame Zero website.
+These instructions are based on the Pygame Zero website.
 For the latest information check [https://pygame-zero.readthedocs.io/en/latest/ide-mode.html](https://pygame-zero.readthedocs.io/en/latest/ide-mode.html)

 ## Running Pygame Zero code with the **mu** editor